New to the World of Hearing Loss?

-Recent laws require new hearing aid dispensers to be training in the measurement and interpretation of hearing tests and are licensed by their State to sell and service hearing aids.
+Recent laws require new hearing aid dispensers to be trained in measuring and interpreting hearing tests.
+Dispensers are licensed by their State to sell and service hearing aids.
 Some dispensers do receive certification from the National Board for Certification of Hearing Instrument Sciences, indicated by the letters BC-HIS.
 In order to be certified, they must attend continuing education courses and successfully pass a national examination.

 An audiologist will recommend one or more models based on your type of hearing loss, the severity, your living and/or working conditions, and cost.
 There is no simple way in advance to tell which hearing aid is best for a person — what might be appropriate for one person may not be appropriate for another.
 This is why hearing aids that are sold through mail order catalogs or on-line may be ineffective or even harmful.

-Unfortunately, many people when buying hearing aids look for the cheapest alternative.
-When price is the main deciding factor, it is too often that an ineffective aid will be chosen.
+Unfortunately, many people look for the cheapest option.
+When price is the main deciding factor, oftentimes people choose an option that isn’t effective.
 When this happens, the hearing aid often ends up in a drawer unused.
 Get fitted properly and don’t let price be your sole consideration.
-Get in touch with one of our members who can share with you his/her experience of getting hearing aids.
+Get in touch with one of our members who can share with you their experience of getting hearing aids.